USGS-VIZLAB/gage-conditions-docker/README.md

 packrat::snapshot()
 ```
 to update the `packrat` directory with information about the packages you've installed.
 This call changes the `packrat/packrat.lock` file.

+Run the symlink-deletion code found in .update.R.
+This will be important the next time you try to call `packrat::restore()`.

 Stop the docker container when you're done.
 ```